Mission & History

 Until that time, social entrepreneurship had rarely been placed within a context of systems change.
 As an entrepreneur, I had experienced first-hand the sense of dislocation and frustration that came from trying to build a triple bottom line company (one of the first B Corporations) in the conventional, single bottom line-dominated business world.
 It wasn't easy, nor pretty.

-Defining impact entrepreneurship as "social entrepreneurship 2.0," and declaring that change-makers needed to be as focused on collaboratively building a supportive business paradigm and ecosystem that can hold mission-driven businesses as they are on building the businesses themselves, Impact Entrepreneur was launched as the first international network of "systems-minded" entrepreneurs, investors, scholars and students of social and environmental innovation.
+Defining impact entrepreneurship as "social entrepreneurship 2.0," and declaring that change-makers needed to be as focused on collaboratively building a supportive business paradigm and ecosystem —an impact economy — that can hold mission-driven businesses as they are on building the businesses themselves, Impact Entrepreneur was launched as the first international network of "systems-minded" entrepreneurs, investors, scholars and students of social and environmental innovation.

 Working from my home office tucked up against the forests of the Berkshire Hills, I used the young LinkedIn platform to build the network, establishing a group and publishing articles on impact entrepreneurship and impact investing.
 The pieces found a growing readership.
 Gradually, impact entrepreneurship as a concept began to take hold and interview and speaking requests followed.
 Colleges and universities became interested in IE.